yoavg/nlp2024-2025/ass3/README.md

 (This requires writing code to compute both MRR and recall@20).

+For the dense indices, retrieve using the **cosine-similarity** metric.

 _Note_: results for the pre-trained dense vectors should be very high, because the models was trained specifically for this task, and it is likely that our data was also part of its train-set.
 #### What to submit